Previous dayJanuary 28, 2026Next day

 6.1 km---✓ ReviewedUSGS →

-This magnitude 2.2 event was detected 120 km N of Yakutat, Alaska on January 28, 2026, with origin time 20:18 UTC.
-It arrived roughly 8 hours after a larger magnitude 2.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
+On January 28, 2026 at 20:18 UTC, a magnitude 2.2 earthquake struck 120 km N of Yakutat, Alaska.
+This event falls inside the aftershock decay of a nearby magnitude 2.4 earthquake that occurred about 8 hours earlier.
 The event originated approximately 6.1 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.621°, -139.987°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.621°N, -139.987°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28